Gordonxyx/Introduction/README.md

 ---

-Feel free to connect with me or check out my work here or on my portfolio website.
+Feel free to connect with me or check out my work here or on my [Portfolio Website](https://gordonportfolio.squarespace.com/).
 Always excited to explore new ideas and collaborations!